 2. If the grievant subsequently refuses to question or confront the person with whom he/she has the grievance, a third party, depending on the nature of the complaint, may have a responsibility to investigate, but certainly has the responsibility of confronting the grievant’s failure to deal rightly with his or her Christian brother(s) or sister(s).

 3. If the previous discussions have not resolved the difficulty, and the conviction remains that substantial problems do exist, the grievant must take a third party along and discuss the problem again with the accused.

-5. If there is still no resolution of the concern, the grievant and any accused party, along with the departmental Vice President of the person accused, will meet with the Director of Human Resources and request resolution.
-After careful investigation and consideration of the issues the Director of Human Resources will make decisions and take action as deemed appropriate.
+5. If there is still no resolution of the concern, the grievant and any accused party, along with the departmental Vice President of the person accused, will meet with the Vice President of Human Resources and request resolution.
+After careful investigation and consideration of the issues the Vice President of Human Resources will make decisions and take action as deemed appropriate.
 The matter will end at this point, unless the grievant chooses to file a formal grievance.